GuillaumeLaubier/KotlinEnd2End/UltraQuizzAPI/README.md

   "score": 4
 }
 ```
 If the score is valid, it is stored in the JSON file `resources/scores.json`.
-(This part is not done yet)

 #### GET /scoreboard
-Returns a JSON containing all submitted scores.
+Returns a JSON containing all submitted scores ordering descending by `date`.

 #### GET /leaderboard
 Returns a JSON containing 10 bests scores, ordering by `score` then `date`.